 Tahiti is a mountainous island with a high rainfall rate.
-Even in the dry season, you will never be completely safe from a rain shower.
 With rain, plans to hike and relax at the beach fall by the wayside.
 However, the day is far from being lost.
-It is the opportunity to visit atypical places, which also make the charm of French Polynesia.
-Activities are even possible.
 Wondering what to do in Tahiti when it rains?
 Here is the best way to enjoy a rainy day while staying dry, or almost.

 Whether it rains or not during your stay, a visit to the covered market of Papeete is one of the highlights of Tahiti.
 On two levels, you will discover the local life in an atmosphere full of colors, flavors and meetings.
 Flowers, fruits and vegetables, meat and especially a lot of fish await you on the first floor.
 Upstairs, several stalls are full of clothes, essential oils and many handicrafts.
 Among all these local specialties, it is easy to find nice souvenirs from Tahiti to take home.

 From Monday to Saturday, the Papeete market is open until 6pm.
 On Sundays, the hours are shortened from 4:00 am to 9:00 am, but the activity is even more intense, spilling over onto the sidewalks.
 It is a great pleasure to walk around, to observe the stalls and of course to taste the fresh products and the best food in Tahiti.

 2. Visit the Museum of Tahiti and Her Islands